gpadolina/DeepLearning-notes/DeepLearning/Conclusions.md

 #### Lifelong learning and modular subroutine reuse
 A remarkable observation has been made repeatedly in recent years: training the *same* model to do several loosely connected tasks at the same time results in a model that's
 *better at each task.*

+This is fairly intuitive: there's always *some* information overlap between seemingly disconnected tasks, and a joint model has access to a greater amount of information about each individual task than a model on that specific task only.

+When the system finds itself developing similar program subroutines for several different tasks, it can come up with an abstract, reusable version of the subroutine and store it in the global library.
+Such a process will implement *abstraction:* a necessary component for achieving extreme generalization.